henribredt/UserExperience-WWDC21/README.md

 # User Experience Playground
-An educational Swift Playground dealing with Usability and User Experience Design created by Henri Bredt in April 2021
+An educational Swift Playground dealing with Usability and User Experience Design.
+Created by Henri Bredt in April 2021 as an submission to the 2021 Apple Swift Student Challenge.

 ![](Ressources/demo1.jpg)